5scripts-fivem/fivem-redis/README.md

 [📞 Discord](https://discord.gg/5scripts)

 ## Dependencies
-Our resource doesn't depend on any external resources, but to use our version checking download [5s_lib](https://dummy.url)
+Our resource doesn't depend on any external resources, but if you bought one of our resources you get to access the version checking provided by our **5s_lib** supplied with every bought resource.

 Also, to run our resource you will need to have installed newest artifacts (12913 and up) to support Node 22:
 [Windows](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master)